MaxLap/activerecord_where_assoc/README.md

 ## Known issues/limitations

 MySQL is terrible: On MySQL databases, it is not possible to use has_one associations and associations with a scope that apply either a limit or an offset.
-I do not know of a way to do a query that does all the specifics of has_one for MySQL.
-If you have one, then you may propose in an issue/pull request.
+I do not know of a way to do a query that can deal with all the specifics of has_one for MySQL.
+If you have one, then you may suggest it in an issue/pull request.

 `has_many` and `has_one` using the `:through` option cannot have a scope that uses either `#limit` or `#offset`.
 Making such cases work is pretty complicated and would require quite a bit of refactoring.
 So if a real need and use case is made, this may get fixed.